Showing posts with label Bias. Show all posts

 "We must be true inside, true to ourselves, before we can know a truth that is outside us."
 No Man Is an Island - Thomas Merton

-January 15th - Protecting from bad news by worrying in advance?
+January 15th - Protect by worrying in advance?
 Really?

 The story...

-There's a news show on TV and people I care about are watching and kind of listening to it.
+There's a news show on TV and people I care about are "kind of" watching it.
 The broadcaster is tainting the news coverage in a way that seems partial and unfair to me.
-I quickly interrupt the coverage, from another room, to bring attention to the bias so that they won't be misguided and swayed to think like the crowd.
-I certainly don't want to have future arguments with them or to "allow" them to live a life clouded with partial truths and popular opinion guiding their thoughts, behaviors, and beliefs.
-Might my underlying motive be to push them toward thinking more like me?
+I quickly interrupt the coverage, from another room, to bring attention to the bias.
+I don't want them to be misguided and swayed to think like the crowd.
+I certainly don't want to have future arguments with them about the subjects.
+Why do I resist "allowing" them to have the freedom to be themselves?
+Are they capable of wading through the partial truths and popular opinions?
+Yes, I've tried to guide their thoughts, behaviors, and beliefs.
+Might my underlying motive be to push them to thank and be more like me?

 My actions do suggest that they aren't capable of living out, or interpreting, their lives without me.
-I expect that they know this and they often hear my interfering voice as a clanging gong or loud droning sound that they wish would respectfully let them be - to think and live on their own.
-I might be exaggerating to make the blog more interesting; however, I know it's true and want to change.
+I expect that they know this and often liken my interfering voice as a clanging gong or loud droning sound.
+They probably wish I'd respectfully let them be - think and live on their own.
+I might be exaggerating to make the blog more interesting; but, I know it's been true and am thankful I've been growing to be more okay with me and others too.

 Are you trying to get somebody to behave in a way to help you?
 If so, that should be a glaring red "stop" light.